samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 #### Level 3: Warrior of the Gods

 A divine entity helps ensure you can continue the fight.
 You have a pool of four d12s that you can spend to heal yourself.
-As a Bonus Action, you can expend dice from the pool, roll them, and regain a number of Hit Points equal to the roll’s total.
+As a Bonus Action, you can expend dice from the pool, roll them, and regain a number of Hit Points equal to the roll's total.

 Your pool regains all expended dice when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

-The pool’s maximum number of dice increases by one when you reach Barbarian levels 6 (5 dice), 12 (6 dice), and 17 (7 dice).
+The pool's maximum number of dice increases by one when you reach Barbarian levels 6 (5 dice), 12 (6 dice), and 17 (7 dice).

 #### Level 6: Fanatical Focus